 3 min read

-3D printing is a revolutionary technology, capable of transforming entire industries and challenging our traditional manufacturing processes.
+3D printing is a revolutionary technology capable of transforming entire industries and challenging our traditional manufacturing processes.
 But a lack of interoperability can be a barrier to more widespread adoption.
 Strategic alliances, such as our alliance with BASF, promote a more open market model.

 Development of new materials, better and faster machines, and increased automation provide new impulses to the 3D printing industry and lead to continued innovation.
 This has helped to position 3D printing not just as a prototyping technology but as a relevant alternative and complementary manufacturing technology for final products.

 However, today’s 3D printing industry doesn’t yet offer the interoperability that industrial manufacturers are looking for.
 If they want to be serious about adopting 3D printing as a complementary manufacturing technology for final products, they simply cannot afford to be locked into proprietary solutions that limit their flexibility and choice.
-If we, as an industry, want to increase the adoption of 3D printing, we need to work together to provide more control, more choice in materials and systems and ultimately lower cost.
+If we, as an industry, want to increase the adoption of 3D printing, we need to work together to provide more control, more choice in materials and systems, and ultimately lower costs.

 A shared vision for growth